ARM-software/CMSIS-Stream/Documentation/Async.md

 * Don't use the automatic duplication feature and introduce your duplicate nodes in the compute graph

 When you don't want to generate or consume data in a node, just don't call the functions `getReadBuffer` or `getWriteBuffer` for your IOs.

+The scheduling of those asynchronous graphs is based upon a topological ordering of the graph starting from the sources.
+Connections to constant nodes are ignored for this scheduling.

+In case of loop in the graph, you can specify a connection as weak using the `weak` option of the `connect` functions and the edge will be ignored for computing the topological ordering.

 ## prepareForRunning